 Books of My Youth

 The first books I remember reading as a child were baseball biographies.
 Stories of baseball legends like Babe Ruth, Ted Williams, and Stan Musial.
 I also have a fond memory of reading a book about the favorite baseball player of my youth titled: Ken Boyer: Guardian of the Hot Corner.
 (Why do such trivial things make such impressions?)
 The first novel I remember reading was Across the Five Aprils by Irene Hunt.
 It was a short novel about the American civil war that I read when I was about ten years old.
 Amazingly, it is still on my bookshelf!
-In high school, I read Charles Dicken’s Great Expectations, Aldous Huxley’s Brave New World, Mark Twain’s Adventures of Huckleberry Finn, Ernest Hemingway’s The Old Man and The Sea, George Orwell’s Animal Farm, and many others.
+In eighth grade, I remember reading A Separate Peace, and in high school, I read Charles Dicken’s Great Expectations, Aldous Huxley’s Brave New World, Mark Twain’s Adventures of Huckleberry Finn, Ernest Hemingway’s The Old Man and The Sea, George Orwell’s Animal Farm, and many others.

 In college, I remember reading Robert Pirsig’s Zen and the Art of Motorcycle Maintenance: An Inquiry into Values, and I was particularly moved by Herman Hesse’s Siddhartha.

-No doubt the memory of reading many other books has long since evaporated from my mind, and there are thousands of wonderful books that I’ve never read.
+No doubt the memory of reading many other books has long since evaporated, and there are thousands of wonderful books that I’ve never read.